Many people wonder if grooming a Great Dane is difficult, you may be surprised!

 Bathing these mammoths is not a major necessity which works in our favor, no need to bother, or budget for trips to the dog salon!
 Frequent bathing may also strip essential oils from your dog's coat.
 Since dry skin affects many Danes, keep baths to an "as needed" basis.

 We give zero baths during the warmer months as weekly trips to the swimming hole keep our Danes fresh as a mountain spring.
 On occasion and if necessary, i.e., Skunk attack, we may add a bottle of biodegradable doggie shampoo to the mix.
 If rare circumstances mandate a winter bath, we wash down our Great Danes with a wet cloth and an all natural shampoo.

 Grooming a Great Dane - Shedding & Hair Loss

-Tip: If you feel your Dane is leaving more hair on the carpet than usual you can try supplementing alfalfa powder and Organic Ocean Kelp with meals.
+Tip: If you feel your Dane is leaving more hair on the carpet than usual you can try supplementing Ultimate Daily Vitamins Powder and Organic Ocean Kelp with meals.
 Low thyroid function can also cause excessive shedding, a thyroid test is relatively simple and inexpensive if you'd like to have that ruled out.

 Slight noticeable dander or dry skin in Danes is not uncommon with certain color varieties.